arduina/arduina.net/_site/master/socialshaping.md

 Anni Dugdale: inserting Gräfenberg's IUD into the sex reform movement

-In 1929 the Grafenberg rinf, the first intrauterine device (IUD) was introduced at the Sex Reform Congress.
-The women active in the sex reform movement naturalized a new corporeality for all women through the contraceptive technolgigies they took up and distributed.
+In 1929 the Grafenberg rind, the first intrauterine device (IUD) was introduced at the Sex Reform Congress.
+The women active in the sex reform movement naturalized a new corporeality for all women through the contraceptive technologies they took up and distributed.
 The ring was promoted by the women and won their support because it configured the bodies of its users in a way that manufactured the new women's body - as imagined by the sex reformers.

 Gräfenberg's design was derived from the stem pessary, along with some other doctors that also contributed to the design with their own findings and inventions.
 There were several doctors, that were seeking to alleviate the misery of working people through liberalization and improvement of contraception and abortion.

 Gräfenberg tinkered with the different devices and the outcome is based on a series of contested decisions (as social shaping studies suggest).
 Social constructivist locate the process of design in the social contexts where they occur, but there is hardly documents available.
 The analysis perspective lies upon how the Grafenberg ring inscribed the new women's bodies and desires and thereby constituted the ring as a a contraceptive that could bear the goals of the sex reformers.
 The new woman's body was materialized.
 This stands against a technical determinist vision, but rather sees technologies, bodies and new patterns of sociality as made together.

-The interplay of the new ideology of consumption - that replaced social rankings and incorporated the notion that everyone could access pleasure and services - and the dismantling of the patriarchial order and discovery of female sexuality and choice lay the gorundwork for an ideology that would absorb the technology in it sexual politics.
+The interplay of the new ideology of consumption - that replaced social rankings and incorporated the notion that everyone could access pleasure and services - and the dismantling of the patriarchal order and discovery of female sexuality and choice lay the groundwork for an ideology that would absorb the technology in it sexual politics.
 Gräfenberg positioning his device as both new and scientific and along other contraceptives (which didn't label the ring as ideal, it was more a matter of personal taste) associated a set of characteristics that could be coupled with the sex reform movement.

---> Gräfenberg thus partipated in the materialization of a new corporeal order.
+--> Gräfenberg thus participated in the materialization of a new corporeal order.
 The new woman's body was just as much a fabrication.